enketo/blog/_posts/2014-04-08-grid-theme.md

 The extra _w1, w2....w10_ markup is placed in the 'appearance' column of an XLSForm.
 If you decide to switch back to the default 'formhub' theme just remove 'theme-grid'.
 The grid markup will simply be ignored in other themes.

-Note that the version of XLSForm currently hosted on http://opendatakit.org is an old version that does not yet support the style column.
+Note that older versions of XLSForm do not support the style column.

 ### Technology